10 Best Payroll Software for Small Businesses In 2026

 Rippling is a unified workforce management platform that brings payroll and HR together in one system.
 It lets small businesses handle employee data, time tracking, benefits, onboarding, and payroll processing from a single dashboard rather than juggling multiple tools.

-Payroll & HR Features: Rippling’s payroll includes automatic tax calculations and filings, direct deposit, federal, state, and local compliance, and support for international employees and contractors all within the same system.
+Payroll & HR Features: Rippling’s payroll solutions integrate payroll data with other HR and business functions, providing real-time visibility and streamlining workflows.
+A robust assortment of automations and integrations can streamline payroll, tax filing, project management, benefits administration, and HR capabilities into a single solution.
+Rippling’s payroll includes automatic tax calculations and filings, direct deposit, federal, state, and local compliance, and support for international employees and contractors all within the same system.
 Its HR suite covers employee records, onboarding, benefits administration, time tracking, and analytics, giving a broader set of capabilities than tools that focus only on payroll.

 Ease of Use: Because Rippling combines many functions, the learning curve can be steeper compared with simpler payroll-only tools.
 However, once set up, many users appreciate having one platform for payroll and HR data, eliminating duplicate entry and improving accuracy.
 The interface is modern and integrates well with third-party apps, making navigation and automation smoother over time.